jsadeli/spinwheel/README.md

   - **Easy to Use**: Simple and intuitive interface
   - **Single Page Application**: No server required, runs entirely in your browser
   - **Lightweight**: Built with vanilla HTML, CSS, and JavaScript
-  - **Physics-Based Wheel**: Realistic deceleration (10s fixed duration) with "grinding" friction effects near the stop point.
+  - **Physics-Based Wheel**: Realistic deceleration with a Damped Harmonic Oscillator physics
   - **Weighted Probabilities**: Support for weighted items using Item:Weight syntax (e.g., Pizza:10) to increase winning chances.
   - **Interactive Pins**: 30 physical "pins" on the wheel edge that interact with the pointer (visual snapping and audio ticks).
 - 🎨 Visuals & UI